Reza-Golnari/Reza-Golnari/README.md

 ## Personal Life
 In my personal life, I aim to be highly organized.
 I relish waking up at 4 AM, enjoy working out and bodybuilding, and love maintaining a healthy lifestyle.

-## Today
-Nowadays, I have acquired the skills necessary for front-end development and am focused on further developing and deepening my expertise in this area.

 ## Skills
 Here are some of the technologies I've been working with: